 Your Choices Still Matter

 With 4d6k3 you have the choice of where to allocate each of your rolled stats into your ability scores.
-The randomness is interesting because it may present you the opportunity to build a cool multi-class character you hadn’t originally considered.
+The randomness is interesting because it may present you with the opportunity to build a cool multi-class character you hadn’t originally considered.

-On the flip-side that randomness can also limit your choices since very few classes.
+On the flip-side, that randomness can also limit your choices since very few classes.
 If your stats are (18, 12, 10, 8, 9, 11, 10) that’s awesome that you got an 18, but there are some classes that become considerably harder to play compared to others when you only have 1 good ability score.
-Casters in particular are difficult to play without at least a solid CON or DEX score.
+Casters, in particular, are difficult to play without at least a solid CON or DEX score.

-With point buy you can have a character build in mind from the get-go and create a character whose stats will reflect a viable path for that build.
-Due to the variance of dice rolls you may not be lucky enough to have stats that fit this build.
+With point buy, you can have a character build in mind from the get-go and create a character whose stats will reflect a viable path for that build.
+Due to the variance of dice rolls, you may not be lucky enough to have stats that fit this build.

 Reasonably Capped Power